What we know about victims of Texas outlet mall shooting

 Aishwarya Thatikonda

-Aishwarya Thatikonda, an engineer who moved to the US from India, was also identified by family members as one of the victims.
+Aishwarya Thatikonda, a 26-year-old engineer who moved to the US from India, was also identified by family members as one of the victims.

 Thatikonda was shopping with a friend at the mall when she was shot and killed by the gunman, a family representative told WFAA.